treyhardin/Truman-Kit/README.md

 **☝️ Coming Soon:** Further development of the spacing system may include a more fluid approach to spacing tokens that scales similarly to how typography scales.
 The current approach relies on breakpoints for any spacing values that need to change between viewport sizes.

 ### Notes
-This is just a personal project I built to make my personal projects easier to spin up.
+This is just a personal tool I built to make my side projects easier to spin up.
 I'd love to hear thoughts on how it can be further improved or built out, so don't be a stranger.

 *Designed and Developed by [Trey Hardin](https://trumancreative.co/).
 Get in touch at [hello@trumancreative.co](mailto:hello@trumancreative.co).*